jackbibby1/SCPA/README.md

     population AND also identify pathways with no overall enrichment but alterations in the multivariate distribution of that pathway.
-You essentially get the best of both worlds, as pathways with changes in multivariate distribution but no overall enrichment are still interestingly different pathways, as we show in [our paper](https://www.biorxiv.org/content/10.1101/2022.02.07.478807v1)
+You essentially get the best of both worlds, as pathways with changes in multivariate distribution (high qval) but no overall enrichment (low fold change) are still interestingly different pathways, as we show in [our
+    paper](https://www.biorxiv.org/content/10.1101/2022.02.07.478807v1)

 2. SCPA allows for multisample testing, so you can compare multiple